 The progression of skills for working scientifically are developed through the year groups and scientific enquiry skills are of key importance within lessons.
 The progression of these skills is set out in the Science Progression Map with each lesson having a clear focus.
-Scientific knowledge and enquiry skills are developed with increasing depth and challenge as children move through the year groups.
 They complete investigations and hands-on activities while gaining the scientific knowledge for each unit.

 There is also the opportunity to regularly review and evaluate children's understanding.
-Activities are effectively differentiated so that all children have an appropriate level of support and challenge.
-The ASE curriculum includes teacher guidance to ensure that they are are equipped with secure scientific subject knowledge, enabling them to deliver high-quality teaching and learning opportunities while making them aware of possible scientific misconceptions.
+Activities are effectively adapted so that all children have an appropriate level of support and challenge.

 In Science, progress is measured through a child’s ability to know more, remember more and explain more.
-This can be measured in different ways in our units of study.
+Our children can think scientifically, make predictions and carry out investigations to deepen their understanding.

-Where possible, we link Science to other curriculum areas so that the children can build connections in their thinking and learning.
+They make links from Science to other curriculum areas, building connections in their thinking and learning.

-Our children are well prepared for Science in secondary school, with well developed core skills, written and practical methods to support learning at a more advanced level.
+Our children are well prepared for Science in secondary school, with carefully developed core skills, written and practical methods to support learning at a more advanced level.